berrythewa/clipman-daemon/README.md

 ---

-> ⚡ Built with Go, BoltDB, and platform-native clipboard APIs.
+> ⚡ Built with Go, libp2p, and BoltDB
 >
-> 📦 Zero external dependencies for core clipboard functionality.
+> 🔒 Zero-knowledge, end-to-end encrypted
 >
-> 🔒 Privacy-first design with local-first architecture.
+> 📱 Cross-platform, from desktop to mobile
+>
+> 🌐 P2P-first, cloud-optional architecture